aws/iot-atlas/content/designs/software_update/_index.md

 ```

 #### Device reads download URL from message and downloads software
-After some time passes the device receives a delta message that acts as the 'software update' command.
+After some time passes the device receives a delta message that acts as the 'software update' command message.
 ```python
 def message_listener(message):
     msg = parse_message(message)